JensDll/tailwindcss-plugin-icons/README.md

       },
       custom: {
         icons: ['loading'],
-        // It can be a URI
+        // It can be a URI.
+Fetched resources will be cached to the file system
         location:
           'https://gist.githubusercontent.com/JensDll/4e59cf6005f585581975941a94bc1d88/raw/6cdeb3cb9dacd47fd132d49004a2e8f4cbc0774f/icons.json'
       },